 The plaster sits in all the nooks and crannies of your tree.
 You can try to remove it as well as possible with tweezers, brushes and water, before submerging the whole tree in pickle.
 As you can see in the pictures, there is a lot of oxidation that needs to be removed.

 The silver tree right after casting and quenching.
-It's black!
+It's black! |

-The oxidised tree, some loose pieces (too little silver, so they are not
+The oxidised tree, some loose pieces (too little silver, so they are not attached to the tree, and some pickled pieces in the background) |

 This is how it looks after pickling: